 Mounting.
 Ensure all ground mounted cabinets include all necessary components required for secure connection to the foundation and 6 in (152.4 mm) riser including at least the mounting brackets and mounting hardware.

 Power Distribution Blocks.
 Use Power Distribution Blocks for the main power entering the cabinet and for field wiring multiple devices.
 Provide one power distribution block for the main power entering the cabinet and then five additional power distribution blocks to wire in field loads, mounted at the bottom of the back panel of the cabinet.
-Ensure the power distribution blocks conforms to the following:
+Ensure the power distribution blocks conform to the following:

 a.
 Current Rating of 175 A.